 US grown peppers are actually available year-round, thanks to our different growing climates.
 California ships peppers from April until December, with peak season from May through July.
 Florida ships peppers from October through July, with peak in March and April.

-- Cut peppers: store in an airtight container in the fridge for about 3 days.
+- Cut peppers will last about 3 days, in an airtight container in the fridge.

 - Cut peppers can also be frozen, with or without blanching.

 To pick the best bell peppers, make sure the pepper is firm (soft spots indicate a decline in quality).
 Also look for shiny, tight skin – wrinkles are a sign that it is losing moisture and isn’t as fresh.
 Unlike tomatoes and other more delicate produce, peppers actually ship quite well, so if they come from another part of the country, their quality should still be pretty good.

 Should I buy organic?

 If it fits in your budget, yes.
 The non-organic health risk of the pesticides found in sweet peppers is high from the US (very high when from Mexico).
 Based on the information that Consumer Reports published, that means you would need 1-5 servings in a day to exceed the level of safety set by the EPA (or just 1 serving if it’s from Mexico).